JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/transcript.rst

 Fix the problem and the tests pass again.

 TDD helped us "fail faster" but we can use type hints for even earlier detection.
 What if we accidentally added a Player as a Guardian?

-    * Change the test to add the player

-Let's make it clear that only guardians can be added.
-Change the field's type hint to be a List [pause] of Guardian instances [pause].
+We can prevent that by first changing the field's type hint to be a List [pause] of Guardian instances [pause].
 Then, change our method to say it must receive a Guardian:

-    * Alt-Tab
+    * Change field
-    * Change to guardians: List[Guardian]
+    * Change argument

+Now in our test, if we try to add a Player instead of a Guardian, our IDE "fails faster" with a warning, before running or even writing our test.

-    * Change method argument to guardian: Guardian
+    * Change to pass in p

-This type hinting now shows an IDE error, even before the asserts are written, much less run.
-We can fix our error:

-    * Alt-Tab
+    * Mouse over
-    * Mouse-over the error
+    * Let the tests run

+We fix the error.
+The IDE is happy and the tests then pass.

-    * Change to guardian
+    * Change to g
+    * Let the tests run